apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 ### Topic Durable Subscriptions

 A durable subscription is a queue which is subscribed to a topic so that even if the client which created the durable subscription is not online, he can still get a copy of all the messages sent to the topic when he comes back online.
 Multiple clients can subscribe to the same durable subscription and since it's backed by a queue, those subscribers will have the topic's messages load balanced across them.

-To create or reattach to a a durable subscription with STOMP, you uniquely name the durable subscription using the `id` header on the ` SCRIBE` frame and also adding a `persistent:true` header.
+To create or reattach to a a durable subscription with STOMP, you uniquely name the durable subscription using the `id` header on the `SUBSCRIBE` frame and also adding a `persistent:true` header.
 Example:

     SUBSCRIBE
     id:mysub